Ismaildogar/laravel-emv-qr-code/README.md

 # Laravel MU QR code

-Generate merchant presented national QR code for MU based on EMV(registered trademark) QR Code Specification for Payment Systems..
+Generate merchant presented national QR code for MU based on EMV®1 QR Code Specification for Payment Systems (EMV QRCPS) – Merchant-Presented Mode published by EMVCo.

+EMV® is a registered trademark in the U.S. and other countries and an unregistered trademark elsewhere.
+The EMV trademark is owned by EMVCo, LLC.
+QR Code is a registered trademark of DENSO WAVE

 ## Features
 * Table structure to keep access logs